-Low Ropes consists of various individual elements that range from 30 centimetres to one metre off the ground.
+Low Ropes consists of various individual elements ranging from 30 centimetres to one metre off the ground.
 Students have to balance, climb or swing their way through the course and are asked to complete various group building challenges along the way.
 Whilst completing these tasks, students must also 'spot' each other to maintain safety and to traverse along the element.
 Students learn and demonstrate skills in teamwork, communication and trust when participating in the program.

 Available at: Point Walter.
-1 Alle Challenge considerations: Individual and group challenge requiring balance ability.
+Challenge considerations: Individual and group challenge requiring balance ability.
 Duration of program: 90 minutes.
-Items required: Enclosed shoes, t-shirt covering midriff and shoulders, water bottle, hat and sunscreen.
+Items required: Enclosed shoes, water bottle, hat and sunscreen.
 All long hair must be tied back.
 Focused Core Shared Values: Social and civic responsibility.

-Low Ropes allows students to practise and demonstrate the skills listed below.
+Low Ropes allow students to practise and demonstrate the skills listed below.
 Students may be assessed, however it is important that these skills have been covered in a previous learning program.